acostarodrigo/iop-cc-tool/README.md

-# IoP-Blockchain-Tool
+# IoP-CC-Tool

-Adds and removes  public keys into the blockchain for the miner white list control.
+Creates a new Contribution Contract and allows voting YES or NO for any contract.

 ### Usage